Amos47/2400/Chapter 2.md

 1. Language that helps to determine its interpretation
 2. The set of facts or circumstances that surround a situation or event

 Of the two definitions, the second is most important for us.
 I have written elsewhere that data are *facts*.
 Just pieces of unencumbered specifics, providing measurement of some phenomenon. *Circumstance*, on the other hand, is a collection of facts which together frame the *situation* or *condition*.
-It’s the *fact bath* in which we continuously find ourselves.
-It’s all the stuff that happens *around* an event at a place and time that give us the ability to weave a rich fabric of meaning around the event and allows us reduce the error around what’s happening in a particular setting.
+Its the *fact bath* in which we continuously find ourselves.
+Its all the stuff that happens *around* an event at a place and time that give us the ability to weave a rich fabric of meaning around the event and allows us reduce the error around what’s happening in a particular setting.
 Here's what the online Oxford Reference has to say about context:

 "Most broadly, any frame of reference or framework within which something is perceived, produced, consumed, communicated, interpreted, or otherwise experienced, or which is seen as relevant to the description or analysis of any phenomenon."